 Nummus Cafe (Numismatic Museum)

-On a thunderous stretch of Panepistimiou street, Schliemann’s neoclassical garden flips the soundscape, gravel underfoot, laurel and citrus overhead, modernist chairs under pergolas, so you can decompress after the Trilogy (Academy, University, Library) façade stroll with something cold and unhurried.
+On a cacophonous stretch of Panepistimiou street, Schliemann’s neoclassical garden flips the soundscape.
+Gravel underfoot, laurel and citrus overhead, modernist chairs under pergolas, so you can decompress near the architecturally magnificent and culturally important Trilogy (Academy, University, Library) facade stroll and a enjoy a sense of Athens as it once was.

 Panepistimiou 12, Syntagma